• Skip to primary navigation

 RICHARDSON OPPORTUNITY GRANTS

-Our biggest source of financial aid is need-based funding in the form of Richardson Opportunity Grants.
+Our biggest source non-loan need-based financial aid is the Richardson Opportunity Grant.
 Richardson Opportunity Grants may be available to students who demonstrate financial need based on information provided on their FAFSA (School Code 001610).
-The maximum annual UHM award for law students is $4,000.
+The maximum annual UHM award for law students is $6,000/year.
 Students must be enrolled at least half-time to receive the Richardson Opportunity Grant.
 Funding is limited and as a result we encourage you to file your FAFSA as soon as possible during each year you will be enrolled.

 SCHOLARSHIPS